mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

    Boost (*default for Windows platforms*)
      Select with `-DBSONCXX_POLY_USE_BOOST=1`.
-This is currently the only option if you are using MSVC.
+This is currently the only option if you are using a version of MSVC that does not support C++17.

    `std::experimental`
      Select with `-DBSONCXX_POLY_USE_STD_EXPERIMENTAL=1`.
 If your